April 27-29, 2006

 - Ronald Greeley (Arizona State University)

-This workshop is one of the 2005-06 On the Cutting Edge Emerging Theme Workshops, which are designed to move critical ideas and concepts into the main-stream of geoscience education.
+This workshop was one of the 2005-06 On the Cutting Edge Emerging Theme Workshops, which were designed to move critical ideas and concepts into the main-stream of geoscience education.

-This workshop is part of the professional development program On the Cutting Edge for current and future geoscience faculty, sponsored by the National Association of Geoscience Teachers with funding provided by a grant from the National Science Foundation-Division of Undergraduate Education (more info) .
+This workshop was part of the professional development program On the Cutting Edge for current and future geoscience faculty, sponsored by the National Association of Geoscience Teachers with funding provided by a grant from the National Science Foundation-Division of Undergraduate Education .
 We are part of the Digital Library for Earth System Education (DLESE).